MattInglisWhalen/MattInglisWhalen.github.io/_pages/2024_04_08__clustering_by_density.md

 2. The bottom-left green peak should be part of the overdense region connected to the orange peak.
 3. There is no information about the size or orientation of an overdensity region

-The first two issues are a matter of unfortunate noise in the density distribution, and the last issue should come down to being able to identify which pixels near a peak are also close in density to that peak.
+The first two issues are a matter of unavoidable noise in the density distribution, and the last issue should come down to being able to identify which pixels near a peak are also close in density to that peak.
 These 3 issues can be solved at once by discretizing the allowable densities.
 Choosing the 11 decimal-rounded intervals